TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 ## Build Instructions

-To build the plugin locally from source, open the `taqueria-plugin-flextesa` directory and run the following:
+To build the plugin locally from source, run the following from the project root:
 1. `npm i`
 2. `npm run build -w taqueria-flextesa-manager`
 3. `npm run build-docker -w taqueria-flextesa-manager`